felixmckenzie/felixmckenzie/README.md

 ### Hi, I'm Felix 👋

+I recently graduated from the Academy of Information Technology with a diploma of Information Technology.

-I like to build applications in Typescript, Node and React.
+I build for the web in Typescript, React, & NodeJS.

  Contact Me 📧